 Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Company.
-As at 31 March 2020, the Company's maximum exposure to credit risk without taking into account any collateral held or other credit enhancements, which will cause a financial loss to the Company due to failure to discharge an obligation by the counterparties and financial guarantees provided by the Company arises from the carrying amount of the respective financial assets as stated in the statement of financial position.
+As at 31 March 2021, the Company's maximum exposure to credit risk without taking into account any collateral held or other credit enhancements, which will cause a financial loss to the Company due to failure to discharge an obligation by the counterparties and financial guarantees provided by the Company arises from the carrying amount of the respective financial assets as stated in the statement of financial position.
+The Company is potentially exposed to concentration of credit risk from its financial assets which comprise principally of due from related parties, trade and other receivables and cash in bank.